reyery/Daysim/README.md

 3. View any warnings or errors in the navigation panel on the left.
 Even if XCode indicates "Build Failed", errors that caused the failure may not have occurred in crucial programs.
 4. Check that the executables have been built to your bin folder.
 Mine are in _Users/myname/DS_Build/bin/Debug_.

-### Pull Updates from Radiance
+### Pull updates from RADIANCE

-1. Download updates from the upstream Radiance branch.
+1. Download updates from the upstream RADIANCE branch.
 The command is:
 `git fetch upstream`
 2. Merge the changes into your working set.
 The command is:
 `git merge upstream/combined`